 We love a good local burger or sausage, but how about upgrading your campfire cooking game with some new ideas of how to get those coals to take you to new heights of gastronomic genius!
+Check out these campfire cooking creations!

-I came across North Wild Kitchen on Instagram and it’s worth following them alone for the breathtaking and atmospheric Scandanavian photography – the whole site is delcious, let alone the recipes!
+I came across North Wild Kitchen on Instagram and it’s worth following them alone for the breath-taking and atmospheric Scandinavian photography – the whole site is delicious, let alone the recipes!
 As a busy family, I’m a big fan of one-pot dishes, especially when camping.
 Their Fire-Style Fårikål (lamb & cabbage) is a national dish of Norway and no wonder!
 I’ve tried this and it’s everything you want from a simple campfire dish.
 Their Outdoor Skillet-Bread with Lamb and Pea Pesto (Bålbrød med lam og erterpesto) is another easy winner which can be adapted to any topping of your choice or availability.

 On the subject of one-pot meals, we had the most lovely family from both New Zealand and South Africa come to stay with us at Higher Pendeen and introduced me to the Potjie.
 With the fear of offending my family, I can honestly say it was the tastiest stew I’ve ever had, topped off with a good Red and even better company.